spoo503/100-days-of-python-Learning./README.md

 ##🧠 What I learned:
 I understood how to convert a mathematical formula into code and how loops can be used to repeat the process easily.

-##🚧 Challenges:
-I made some mistakes with formulas and indentation at first, but fixing them helped me understand the logic better.

 Still learning step by step and improving every day 🚀
 #100DaysOfCode #Python #LearningJourney